 And on my first day there, I go to the Modern Gallery, a museum of Croatian painting and sculpture.
-I corner a girl who works in one of the rooms on the top floor and ask my usual silly questions about the art.
+I corner a girl who works in one of the rooms on the top floor and ask my usual silly questions about the art and the city.

 She points to a few paintings by artists who are apparently household names, and I imagine them trying to break into the New York scene, remarking at a gallery opening “Yeah, you’ve probably never heard of me… But I’m big in Croatia!”

 Afterwards I ask my impromptu tour guide about the food.
 “Oh yes, we have great food all over the Balkans!” she says, brightly.

 Wait.
 Am I in the Balkans?

 When I was growing up, my parents used to listen to the news on NPR at ungodly hours of the morning.
 And in the early 90s NPR spent a lot of time talking about Serbs and Croats.

 Of course, I understood nothing of Yugoslavia, geopolitics, the fall of the Iron Curtain, etc. I was nine.

 But here in the museum, twenty-something years later, I suddenly realize that this girl, with her tongue ring and half-shaved head, was a Croat, and that somehow I had made it to the Balkans.

 I guess I had never given these things much serious thought.
 If you had said “the Balkans”, I would have visualized an old woman in a head scarf, with bundle of sticks on her back, hobbling towards a refugee camp.
 I don’t know.
 Call it American ignorance.
 It just sounded sort of vague, dangerous and war-torn, and somewhere out there to the east.